syncfusion-content/blazor-docs/blazor/chart/getting-started-wasm.md

 ---
 layout: post
-title: Getting Started for WebAssembly in Blazor Charts Component | Syncfusion
+title: Getting Started for Wasm in Blazor Chart Component | Syncfusion
-description: Learn here all about Getting Started for WebAssembly in Syncfusion Blazor Charts component and more.
+description: Learn here all about Getting Started with WebAssembly in Syncfusion Blazor Charts component and more.
 platform: Blazor
 control: Chart
 documentation: ug